rivermorrow/tc-node-9/CONTRIBUTING.md

 Be sure to add, commit and push your work back to Github.
 Once your work is on Github, [submit a pull request](#how-to-submit-a-pull-request).

+### Second

+For your second contribution, start the your folder labeled by your _github username_ under the `answers/` directory (ex: `answers/Bryantellius`).

+Complete the following:

+1. Create the following file under your newly created folder: `fact.txt`
+2. Add a fact to this file that you don't think any other student would add as well.
+Use [answers/Bryantellius/fact.txt](answers/Bryantellius/fact.txt) as a reference
+    - You fact can literally be anything (albeit appropriate).
+Make sure it is unique.

+Be sure to add, commit and push your work back to Github.
+Once your work is on Github, [submit a pull request](#how-to-submit-a-pull-request).

 ## Notes

 If you take notes during class or outside reading, add them to the `notes/` directory under a sub-folder labeled by the _topic_, followed by a file labeled by your _github username_ (ex: `notes/git/Bryantellius.md`).